Understanding Therapy For Addiction Recovery

 Motivational enhancement therapy

-Cognitive Behavioral Therapy (CBT) helps to make the patient aware of the impact of their thoughts and actions by teaching them mindfulness.
+Cognitive behavioral therapy (CBT) helps to make the patient aware of the impact of their thoughts and actions by teaching them mindfulness.
 Patients learn how to pay attention to the quality of their thoughts and how to positively alter them.
-Practiced as early as 1905, the therapy type helps to reduce anxiety, symptoms of eating disorders, obsessive thoughts and behaviors, and symptoms of Post-Traumatic Stress Disorder.
+Practiced as early as 1905, this therapy type helps to reduce anxiety, symptoms of eating disorders, obsessive thoughts and behaviors, and symptoms of post-traumatic stress disorder.

 Motivational enhancement therapy or motivational interviewing consists of helping people find their inner drive to accomplish a goal.
 In the case of addiction, it helps patients overcome addictive patterns.
 The licensed therapist listens to the concerns of the patient and finds encouraging ways to get them to commit to change.
 This technique helps patients who struggle with depression regain a sense of focus.
 Additionally, motivational interviewing can be combined with Cognitive Behavioral Therapy for better results.